 This super kick-butt girl always knows the right clothes to wear and the best witty comebacks to say while taking on her opponents.
 Buffy slays the number three spot because this girly girl can also pack a pretty mean punch.
 She proves girls can be beautiful and tough.

 2. Matilda Wormwood

-As the main character in Roald Dahl's book, Matilda, Matilda Wormwood comes in at number two not only due to her psychokinetic powers, but also because of her extreme intelligence.
-This 5-year-old not only knows how to read at a college level, but her powers help out those in the path of the evil Miss Trunchbull.
+As the main character in Roald Dahl’s book, Matilda, Matilda Wormwood comes in at number two not only due to her psychokinetic powers, but also because of her extreme intelligence.
+This 5-year-old not only knows how to read at a college level, but her powers help those in the path of the evil Miss Trunchbull.

 1. Wonder Woman

 Wonder Woman is one of the first female superheroes to take the comic book industry by storm.
 Created by DC Comics in 1944, Wonder Woman was initially depicted as fighting the Axis military forces in WWII.
 Wonder Woman has the following powers: super strength and hearing, lightning-fast speed, flight, superior combat skills, animal empathy, regeneration, resistance to magic, immunity to illusions, hypnosis and mind control, and the ability to discern truth.
-With her cunning ability to fight the forces of evil and save the world from harm's way, Wonder Woman has risen high above to take her spot as the number one greatest female superhero of all time.
+With her cunning ability to fight the forces of evil and save the world from harm, Wonder Woman has risen to take her spot as the number one greatest female superhero of all time.

 Who makes your list of favorite superheroines?